ThisIsLibra/genesis/README.md

 ```

 # Installation
 To install Genesis, one needs to install Java 8 together with the Java Enterprise Edition 8.
-Although this Java edition is old and future releases do not contain the Java EE modules anymore, Genesis is build upon it.
 The framework is not meant to be run in a place where it is directly exposed to the internet.
-Aside from that, the only part that relies on the Java EE framework, are the controllers.
+Aside from that, the only part that relies on the Java EE framework, are the exposed API endpoints which are located in the `controllers` package.
 Every other part of Genesis works on any Java version (OpenJDK or Oracle's JDK), as this was kept in mind during the design.

 ## Back-end installation
 The WAR file that is given in the release section needs to be loaded by a [Glassfish](https://javaee.github.io/glassfish/ "Glassfish") or [Payara](https://www.payara.fish/ "Payara") server.
 Regardless of the operating system, an accessible folder at `/json/` should be created.
 On Linux or Unix, this can be done using `mkdir /json`.
 If need be, some permissions might need to be changed using `chmod`.
 On Windows, one needs to create the `C:\json`, unless another drive is used as the primary drive.